 - At MIT, if you subscribe instead to the Windows Automatic Update Service (WAUS), you will receive a more conservative selection of the most critical security updates from Microsoft.

-- Mac OS X automatically checks for software updates provided you have an Internet connection.
-You can choose a different schedule (set weekly by default) or check manually.
+- Mac OS X automatically checks for software updates.
+Choose a different schedule (set weekly by default) or check manually.
 If you see an update that you will never use, you can deselect it from the update menu.